Michigan Highways: Since 1997.

 (Aug 2)

-Huron Civic Organizations in the Thumb area of the state press transportation officials for a southwesterly continuation of the US-25 designation from its new northern terminus at Port Austin via the newly-designated M-25 (formerly M-29) through Caseville, Sebawing, and Unionville to a new terminus at US-23 in Bay City.
+Huron Civic Organizations in the Thumb area of the state press transportation officials for a southwesterly continuation of the US-25 designation from its new northern terminus at Port Austin via the newly-designated M-25 (formerly M-29) through Caseville, Sebewaing, and Unionville to a new terminus at US-23 in Bay City.
 The reasoning given by the civic groups for wanting the extension is "that if the shore road, southwest of Port Austin, can be designated as US-25, it will be marked with a red line on all road maps."

 1935